ilyasolgun11/paws-play-pp1/README.md

 ## Deployment <a name="deployment"></a>

-I deployed the site on GitGub using the following procedure:
+I deployed the site on GitHub using the following procedure:

 1. Once on the project's repository, I clicked on the _settings_ tab.
 2. Then select the _Pages_ tab.